|PortStone is very easy to install, especially when compared to

 place above the thin-set to get a measurement for the cut on the brick that is overhanging the

 CUTTING PORTSTONE IS AS EASY AS 1,

 Step #1.
-Using a sharp utility knife, score the surface of the
+Using a scoring tool, score the surface of the

 PortStone Paver exactly where you want the cut made.
 Even slightly rounded and wavy cuts can be